 Line Up Your Resources

 To get your Appreciation Program started right, line up your resources for the entire year in advance.
 Get your resources ready to go before your school year begins and enjoy the benefits of having several people involved in helping to make your appreciation days a success.
-Here are some easy ways to do it.

 Make the Most of Registration Day